 Puppies and kittens can mate with their litter mates and their parents.
-They do not see those relationships like we do and mating, to them, is as natural as sleeping, eating, and smelling.
+They do not see those relationships like we do.
+To them, mating is as natural as sleeping, eating, and smelling.

-Pets can safely and easily be fixed by four months of age.
+Pets can safely and easily be fixed by five months of age.

 It is a myth that you have to wait until your dog or cat has its first heat cycle or until it is 6 months old to get fixed.
 Most "accidental" litters happen before a puppy or kitten is even 6 months old.

 A female cat can breed three times a year with an average of four kittens per litter and she can get pregnant while still nursing.

 Hunters, are you concerned that spaying or neutering will ruin your dog for hunting and trailing?
 Don't be.
 In fact, your dog's performance may improve without the distraction for mating.
 In addition, you will have contributed to a longer, healthier life for your working dog.